purnchand/Dynamic-Automated-Form/README.md

 This is a Dynamic Automated Form Project using Excel.

-The Advanced Data Analysis and Visualization project showcases a comprehensive approach to extracting insights from complex datasets using a combination of Excel, Python, and Power BI.
+The Advanced Data Analysis and Visualization project showcases a comprehensive approach to extracting insights from complex datasets using Excel.
 Building upon traditional data analysis techniques, this project integrates advanced methodologies and tools to deliver actionable business intelligence and facilitate data-driven decision-making processes.

 # Output